lokmanTech/terms/README.md

 ## Contact Us

-If you have any questions about these Terms of Use, please contact us at lhakim.nazri@gmail.com Last updated: 27th August 2023.
+If you have any questions about these Terms of Use, please contact us at lhakim.nazri@gmail.com Last updated: 28th September 2023.

 ### Lokman Hakim